LKirst/lie-esl/_pages/LK_Checklist_DiscussionEssay_B1.md

 - briefly explain the issue

-- lead up to a thesis statement, which sums up your opinion about the subject on which you were asked
+- lead up to a thesis statement, which presents both sides of the issue

 Does your plan include notes for the body of your text?
+You should have **at least two body paragraphs (one for each side of the issue)**.
 For every paragraph, you should have notes for ...

 - the main argument of the paragraph